broeker/jumpsuit/src/pages/index.md

   journey through the massively complicated array of websites and apps and digital signage and the Internet of Things we have woven over the past 25 years.

+  There are many paths forward, but the tools and concepts outlined below are a good place to start.
+My own path here began in 1994 during the web's infancy, and I have now survived:

+  * Mosiac, Gopher, Archie, Veronica, and Usenet

+  * The invention of TABLES, CSS (and early JavaScript)

+  * The Browser Wars

+  * The rise of blogging and the indie web

+  * The Box Model

+  * Spacer GIFs

+  * The Platform Wars (Java vs Flash vs ASP.NET vs Cold Fusion vs. PHP vs Rails)

+  * The Rise and Domination of the Open Source CMS

+  * The invention of Gmail (along with AJAX, and subsequently JQuery)

+  * The rise of mobile, and mobile applications

+  * The invention of the Cloud and SaaS

+  I have loved every minute of it, largely because the airplanes keep getting better, and the because both the promise and the realities of the web continues to evolve at the speed of the sound.
+I encountered Gatsby JS and the concept of the JAMStack for the first time at Badcamp 2018, and...
 ---